SummaryRead the full fact sheet

 Coughing and wheezing are common symptoms of childhood illness.
-They do not usually mean your child has a serious condition, although they can sound awful and may be distressing for you and your baby.
+They do not usually mean your child has a serious condition, although they can sound awful and may be distressing for you and your child.
 Coughing is a normal, healthy and important reflex that helps clear the airways in the throat and chest.

 A child can stop breathing during a severe respiratory attack.
-If your baby becomes distressed or their symptoms don’t settle, take them to your doctor or children’s hospital straight away.
+If your child becomes distressed or their symptoms don’t settle, take them to your doctor or children’s hospital straight away.

-Causes of coughing and wheezing
+Causes of coughing and wheezing in children

 There are different reasons why your child may cough or wheeze.
 Possible causes include:

-- Pneumonia – this causes a sudden onset of cough, high fever and fast breathing: it can be prevented by immunisation.
+- – this causes a sudden onset of cough, high fever and fast breathing: it can be prevented by immunisation.

 Cough and wheezing are usually not asthma